-- Once the appointment is approved, Econ Payroll will work with the candidate to gather documents and other info needed in order to create/extend the appointment.
-Establishing new active appointment can take up to 7 business days, especially during peak periods.
+- Once the appointment is approved, Econ Payroll will work with the candidate to gather documents and other information needed in order to create/extend the appointment.
+Establishing new active appointments can take up to 7 business days, especially during peak periods.

 - Econ Payroll (firstname.lastname@example.org) will email the student, time approver, and 'sponsoring' faculty member to confirm appointment is active and to communicate appointment’s start and end date as well as instructions for time reporting and approval.